 Jeff Duff has college degrees in English, psychology and safety management.
 He has spent 16 years as a local radio advertising consultant.

-What is the Best Local Advertising for Small Businesses?: Part 2
+What is the Best Local Advertising for Small Business?

-This has been Part 2 of "What is the Best Local Advertising for Small Businesses?
-Part 2".
-In Part 1, I discuss and review "free" advertising, newspaper advertising and what is 'local' small business and advertising.
+This has been Part 1 of "What is the Best Local Advertising for Small Businesses?".
+In Part 2, I discuss and review billboard advertising, radio advertising and television advertising for local small businesses.
 Jump over to: What is the Best Local Advertising for Small Businesses?
-Part 1.
-For a more in-depth article on radio advertising design and writing, click over to: Why You Should Make Your Own Radio Commercials.
-Please enjoy and feel free to share these articles with your friends!
+Part 2.
+If you want to dig into radio advertising deeper, click over to my article on radio advertising design and writing: Why You Should Make Your Own Radio Commercials.
+Enjoy these articles and please mention them to your friends!

 © 2021 Jeffrey Duff